Shell and Tube Heat Exchangers in the Pharmaceutical Industry: Efficiency and Applications

 5.2.
 Flow Rate and Pressure Drop Calculations

-• Excessive pressure drop can increase pumping costs and reduce system efficiency.
+- Excessive pressure drop can increase pump costs and reduce system efficiency.

-• Optimal flow rate is achieved by selecting a tube diameter suitable for the fluid’s viscosity.
+- Optimal flow rate is ensured by selecting a tube diameter appropriate for the fluid’s viscosity.

-These calculations are supported by CFD (Computational Fluid Dynamics) simulations to ensure optimal performance.
+These calculations are supported by CFD (Computational Fluid Dynamics) simulations to ensure optimum performance.

 6. Advantages and Disadvantages of Shell and Tube Heat Exchangers